When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The wheelset and tyres used on the 200 are exactly the same as used on the 300 drop-bar version.
+The wheelset and tyres used on the 200 are the same as those used on the 300 drop-bar version.
 Mach1 820 rims with Fast Ace front hub and decent Continental Ultrasport II 700 x 28c road tyres.

 Internal cable routing adds to the clean finish of the bike, with the only cable protruding from the handlebar being the front hydraulic brake hose.

 The handlebar, stem and seatpost are all quality Lapierre components and are made from alloy.
-The Saddle is a Selle Italia X3 Boost, which is a good middle of the road saddle.
+The Saddle is a Selle Italia X3 Boost, which is a good middle-of-the-road saddle.

 Who is the Lapierre E-Sensium 200 aimed at?

-It would also benefit recreational riders who do not want drop handlebars, and riders who are looking for a bike to ease themselves back into cycling after a long break.
+It would also benefit recreational riders who do not want drop handlebars and riders who are looking for a bike to ease themselves back into cycling after a long break.
 The Lapierre is a rider-friendly bike, that’s designed to be fun to ride and easy to handle.

 Ultimately it boils down to personal choice.
-I personally feel the Lapierre needs to be a tad cheaper in face of the competition, but it does look gorgeous with that very neat internal cable routing and gloss-blue frame finish.
+I feel the Lapierre needs to be a tad cheaper in the face of the competition, but it does look gorgeous with that very neat internal cable routing and gloss-blue frame finish.

 Another option at this price would be the Boardman HYB 8.9e – this uses the Fazua Evation motor and a Shimano Deore 1 x 10 drivetrain.
 It is well over a kilo heavier than the Lapierre but does benefit from a removable drive system.